Rhys Richards

-Rhys Morgan Richards is a former New Zealand diplomat and a current historian and ethnographer.
+Rhys Morgan Richards is a New Zealand historian, ethnographer and former diplomat.
 He has written extensively on maritime history and Pacific artifacts and art.
 He has also spoken on these subjects on New Zealand radio and at many conferences and seminars around the world.

 Early life

 He attended the University of Canterbury in Christchurch where he completed a Master of Arts degree.
 The title of his MA thesis is, An historical geography of Chatham Island (1962).